Grades K–6 Program

 - We Care Club – Wentworth Manor

-Rundle College offers before & after school care for when your obligations don’t match your child’s school schedule.
-Our exemplary program caters to students from Kindergarten to Grade 6.
+Rundle College offers before and after-school care for when your obligations don’t match your child’s school schedule.
+Our exemplary program caters to students from kindergarten to grade 6.

 Before School Care

 Your day starts early.
-Take care of business while your child is cared for in a carefully designed environment that sparks curiosity and inspires their passion for learning, creating, making and doing throughout the day ahead.
-Our research-driven morning program allows your child moments of mindfulness, academic enrichment and play.
+Take care of business while your child is cared for in a carefully designed environment that sparks curiosity and inspires their passion for learning and creating throughout the day ahead.
+Our research-driven morning program allows your child moments of connection, academic enrichment, and play.

 After School Care

-After formal classes, students are provided with an opportunity to digest the happenings of their day and re-charge their battery.
-As they engage in structured play, they nourish their social relationships and learn problem-solving skills while indulging their creativity and imagination.
+After formal classes, students are provided with an opportunity to digest the happenings of their day and re-charge their batteries.
+As they engage in both structured and unstructured play, they nourish their social relationships and learn problem-solving skills while indulging their creativity and imagination.
 Pick them up after your workday confident that your child has been cared for by the professionals you know and trust!

-Register your Grade 1-6 child in one of our two unique after-school programs and give them the tools they need to flourish into fully developed humans of fine character.
+Register your grade 1-6 child in one of our unique after-school programs and give them the tools they need to flourish into fully developed humans of fine character.